dhabersack/islovely.co/content/posts/02-painless-installation-of-sml-on-os-x/index.md

 ## One more thing

 You are probably reading this article because you are currently attending a lecture on functional programming at the LMU in Munich, Germany.
-If so, these [screencasts on SML](/blog/screencasts-on-standard-ml-in-german/ 'Screencasts on Standard ML in German') I created while attending this lecture myself should help you hit the ground running.
+If so, these [screencasts on SML](/#/posts/screencasts-on-standard-ml-in-german/ 'Screencasts on Standard ML in German') I created while attending this lecture myself should help you hit the ground running.

-{{#linkTo 'page' 'imprint'}}HEYO{{/linkTo}}